 So what are some native plants you can choose from?
 I’m sorry but that palm tree in your neighbor’s front yard that was wrapped with plastic all winter is not on the list.
 But there are plenty to choose from!
-The Cooperative Extension has a whole guide for our region available online.
+Check out the Southeastern Virginia Native Plant Guide.
 Don’t be intimidated by this huge list!
 A few of my favorite natives include: black-eyed susan, dwarf azalea, sweetbay magnolia and flowering dogwood.
 There are also lots of ferns, grasses and large trees on the list.
 Be sure to pay attention to the light and moisture requirements to be sure the plant will thrive in your yard.

 Join me this year in my gardening laziness by planting easy-going native plants!